 3. Development Costs

 The foremost concern of every startup business is the budget- they expect a superior yet modern mobile app that can be developed within their planned budget.
-In that case, a startup with limited budget can’t afford a native app.
+In that case, a startup with a limited budget can’t afford a native app.
 Cross-platform app development is the ideal choice to opt for as it enables developers to write a single source code that can be further transformed into desired OS-based app.
 Moreover, cross-platform app development demands comparatively fewer efforts and resources.

 Winner: Cross Platform App Development